mehrdadshademan/KafkaEmail/README.md

 How can we test :
 ===============
 In the test, I utilize EmbeddedKafka with configurations specified within the test itself.
 Consequently, there is no need to run Docker separately on our machine.
-By simply executing the tests, these unit tests assess whether the partitioner is functioning correctly, verify the methods supporting the endpoints, and confirm if Kafka consumption is accurate. moreover you can use this command line in terminal : mvn test
+By simply executing the tests, these unit tests assess whether the partitioner is functioning correctly, verify the methods supporting the endpoints, and confirm if Kafka consumption is accurate. moreover you can use this command line in terminal : **mvn test -Dfail-fast**